kaceythai/fall25-csc-bioinf/Leptospira_Project/report.md

 # Replicating Genomic Plasticity: Confirmation of a Large Chromosomal Inversion and Pathogenicity Factors in Leptospira interrogans Serovars Lai and Copenhageni

 ## Abstract
 Leptospira interrogans is a globally significant zoonotic pathogen with distinct serovars exhibiting specific host adaptations.
 In a landmark 2004 study, Nascimento et al. published a comparative genomic analysis identifying a large chromosomal inversion and specific virulence factor deficiencies—most notably the absence of the adhesin LigA—as key drivers of the phenotypic differences between serovar Copenhageni (rats/humans) and serovar Lai (mice).
 This project computationally replicates these findings using modern bioinformatics pipelines and current RefSeq genome assemblies.
 The large-scale structural inversion (approx. 1.5 Mb) in Chromosome I was validated using whole-genome alignment algorithms (MUMmer/NUCmer).
-However, contrary to the original study, our proteomic screening identified a full-length, functional LigA protein in serovar Lai (RefSeq: WP_002093809.1).
+However, contrary to the original study, the proteomic screening identified a full-length, functional LigA protein in serovar Lai (RefSeq: WP_002093809.1).
 This discrepancy suggests that the original report of LigA's absence was likely an artifact of early sequencing gaps or incomplete annotation, highlighting the necessity of re-evaluating historic genomic conclusions against modern, high-quality databases.

 ## Introduction